EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 Tel.
 717-394-3994Fax: (717) 394-0124email: acrs@advanced-counseling.com

-EMDR Therapy, which stands for Eye Movement Desensitization and Reprocessing Therapy, is an evidence-based treatment offered by licensed professionals at ACRS for Trauma and PTSD Counseling.
-We will help you determine if EMDR is the right therapy for your specific needs.
-We provide high-quality In-Person and Online Telehealth EMDR Therapy for Trauma and PTSD in Pennsylvania.
+EMDR Therapy, which stands for Eye Movement Desensitization and Reprocessing Therapy, is an evidence-based treatment offered by licensed professionals at ACRS for Anxiety, Trauma, PTSD Counseling, and more.
+We will help you determine if EMDR is the proper therapy for your needs.
+We provide high-quality In-Person service in Lancaster, PA, and the surrounding communities.
+We offer expert Online Telehealth EMDR Therapy throughout Pennsylvania.

-Our Trauma and PTSD specialists will provide the services you need to get better and reclaim your life after Trauma.
+Our expert clinicians will provide the services you need to get better and reclaim your life after Anxiety, Trauma, and PTSD.

 What is EMDR Therapy?

-Eye Movement Desensitization and Reprocessing (EMDR) is a psychotherapy approach designed to alleviate your distress associated with traumatic memories.
+Eye Movement Desensitization and Reprocessing therapy (EMDR) is a highly effective technique for treating Trauma, Anxiety, PTSD, and more.
+EMDR alleviates your distress associated with traumatic memories.
 EMDR is evidence-based and has been extensively researched.
-Research recognizes EMDR as an effective treatment for PTSD (Post-Traumatic Stress Disorder) and other trauma-related conditions.

-Developed by Francine Shapiro in the late 1980s, EMDR is evidence-based has been extensively researched and is recognized as an effective treatment for PTSD (Post-Traumatic Stress Disorder) and other trauma-related conditions.
+Developed by Francine Shapiro in the late 1980s, EMDR is evidence-based, has been extensively researched and recognized as an effective treatment.

 EMDR Bilateral Stimulation